twimbit/OpenDash/README.md

 ### Use file from attachment [uploading file.zip] ###

 1. Install **CPT UI plugin** ['https://wordpress.org/plugins/custom-post-type-ui/']
     * Go to CPT UI -> Tools and paste the txt file to import types. ['CPT UI config file.txt']
-2. Install **ACF pro plugin** from the advanced-custom-fields-pro.zip file
+2. Install **ACF pro plugin** from the ['advanced-custom-fields-pro.zip file']
     * Go to Custom fields -> Tools and upload the zip file to Import field groups. ['acf config file.zip']
 3. Install **Visualizer: Tables and Charts Manager for WordPress** ['https://wordpress.org/plugins/visualizer/']
 4. Upload **PrivateContent plugin** in wordpress. from the ['private-content.zip'] file
     * Also Upload the add-on plugins with the private content plugin that is,